YuruC3/TrueNAS_change_arc_size/README.md

 In **arc_check.sh** change ***<CHANGE_ME>*** value to match the size you want.
 For converting GiB to bytes.
 I've used [this site](https://www.dataunitconverter.com/gibibyte-to-byte).

+I'll be maybe developing it further on my own [gitea](https://tea.shupogaki.org/YuruC3/TrueNAS_change_arc_size) cuz it feels nicer to use than Github.

 ### Crontab